rossysheil/ross-blog/src/pages/articles/2017-01-31---Challenges-with-app-marketing/index.md

 category: "Mobile Apps"
 tags:
   - "Marketing"
-description: "App marketing has distribution and scaling challenges as a system"
+description: "App marketing has distribution and scaling challenges as a system.
+There are a tonne of supply constraints and demand scarcity economics which will impact the ability for newcomers to launch and distribute mobile applications.
+This is an except from a talk I gave at PGC Connects analysing the forces at play and potential routes to circumvent these."
 ---
 *A perspective on the market forces creating a competitive app economy & what this means for app marketing in 2017…*